chrislowzhengxi/networking-automation/README.md

 `open "/Applications/Python 3.12/Install Certificates.command"`
 This installs missing root certificates needed for secure connections on macOS.

+## 🛡️ Duplicate Protection:
+The script maintains a sent_log.csv file to track all previously contacted recipients.
+It uses a combination of first name, last name, and domain to prevent sending to the same person twice — even across different runs.

 ## 🛡️ Safety Tips
 - Send in small batches (e.g., 10–20/hr)